3bHussein/AAst-Computer-Science/T2-02 Object Oriented Programming/Readme.md

 # 1. Constructor & Method
 constructor | method
 --- | --- |
-  Constructor is used to create and initialize an Object  | 	Method is used to execute certain statements. |
-A constructor cannot have any return type.	|	A method can have a return type   |

-A constructor must have same name as that of the class.	 |	 A method name cannot be same as class name.  |

-  Only access modifier in constructor in public	|	A method can be having any access modifier  |
+  Constructor is used to create and initialize an Object  | 	Method is used to execute certain statements. |# A constructor cannot have any return type.	|	A method can have a return type   |# A constructor must have same name as that of the class.	 |	 A method name cannot be same as class name.  |# Only access modifier in constructor in public	|	A method can be having any access modifier  |#

-2.
+# 2.Static & Non-static
- Static 	Non-static
+  Static  |	Non-static
 A variable must be declaring with static keyword	A variable should not be content a static keyword while declare Memory allocated a variable once in all program	Memory allocated a variable any time created new object